danja/foowiki/README.md

 ## How it works
 Most of the code appears as jQuery-flavoured Javascript inside the core HTML files (index.html, page.html and edit.html).
 Could do with refactoring :)

-Queries are composed using (ever-so-simple) templating on foowiki/js/sparql-templates.js.
+Queries are composed using simple templating on foowiki/js/sparql-templates.js.
 The XML results are (crudely) parsed out using jQuery.
 Interaction with the SPARQL server is done using jQuery Ajax.
 Markdown parsing is done by the marked.js lib.
+Rendering of HTML content blocks is done by more templating on foowiki/js/html-templates.js.

 There's some sample data etc. in the foowiki/examples/ directory.